BIDMCDigitalPsychiatry/LAMP-platform/docs/instruments.md

 slug: instruments
 ---

 Import existing surveys instruments into your LAMP project!
 To do so, open one of the surveys pages below and download the survey json file hosted there.
-Then, [import the file in the LAMP dashboard.](https://www.notion.so/digitalpsychiatry/Create-or-manage-surveys-411ad2267aa948b3b2848a38077e2ac8)
+Then, import the file into the LAMP dashboard.

 If you have a survey instrument that you would like to contribute to the repository, please contact us!